 It’s time once again for THE WEEKLY INSTADRAG, where we spotlight our ten favorite drag-related Instagram posts of the last seven days!
 If you’re a drag performer or photographer and would like a chance to possibly be featured […]

-This past Thursday night in the heart of Manhattan, six amazing drag performers returned to the scene of prior glory as season eight of Paige Turner‘s competition, So You Think You Can Drag? returned to New World Stages for the […]
+This past Thursday night in the heart of Manhattan, ten amazing drag performers returned to the scene of prior glory as season eight of Paige Turner‘s competition, So You Think You Can Drag? returned to […]